l7mp/learning-go/99-labs/05-resilience/README.md

 >
 > Recall, you can always use the transaction log to restore the key-value store.
 This is why we made in *persistent* in the first place!

-> :bulb: Tip
->
-> We wouldn't need to worry that much if our key-value store supported transactions.
-It seems this that issue will keep haunting us until we get it right and add the missing transaction support to `kvstore`.
-For instance, we cloud create a `/api/transaction` API endpoint that would take a list of `put` requests and perform all in a single go (that is, while holding the database lock):
-> ```go
-> func transaction(opList []api.VersionedKeyValue) error
-> ```
-> If any of the operations in the `opList` fails then the whole transaction fails, in which case we have to revert all earlier operations of the transaction and return an error.
-Feel free to experiment with the API and rewrite the key-value store data layer to make use of the new API (optional).

 To actually make use of the improved code, first try a local build with a missing key-value store backend (this will make all transfers fail) and check that a `curl` call to `/api/transfer` will fail in a controlled way (instead of falling into an infinite retry loop).
 Then, test with Kubernetes:

 1. Enable the Istio service mesh in the cluster and apply the below *fault injection* policy that will fail roughly every third call to the `/api/put` API (make sure Istio is installed!):